ZEDA.IO

 Overloaded navigation buried key workflows

 The earlier navigation exposed all features at once, creating information overload and making it difficult for users to quickly locate relevant tools.
-Multiple navigation layers increased cognitive load, leading to confusion and reduced engagement.
+Too many features were exposed too early, increasing cognitive load, which led to confusion and reduced engagement.

 Problem: An overly complex navigation structure made core workflows hard to discover and slowed down everyday tasks.